Do you want to increase organic traffic to your website? Traffic from Google, Yahoo, and Bing?

 Here is an article put together by WordSream on how to improve your CTR in organic search result pages.

-Apart from the quality of links pointing towards your pages, page speed is another factor Google have confirmed that affect ranking in search engine.
+Apart from the quality of links pointing toward your pages, page speed is another factor Google has confirmed that affects the ranking in search engines.

-If I would guess……you closed the page, open another tab, type in another blog URL and that is!
+If I would guess…you closed the page, opened another tab, typed in another blog URL, and that is!